prometheus/prometheus/docs/querying/api.md

 GET /api/v1/status/config
 ```

-Currently, config is returned as dumped YAML file.
+The config is returned as dumped YAML file.
+Due to limitation of the YAML
+library, YAML comments are not included.

 ```json
 $ curl http://localhost:9090/api/v1/status/config